robfletcher/grails-spring-events/readme.md

 # Grails Asynchronous Events Plugin

-The Grails Asynchronous Events plugin provides a lightweight mechanism for asynchronously publishing and receiving events.
+The Grails Asynchronous Events plugin provides a lightweight mechanism for asynchronously publishing Spring application events.

 ## Publishing events

-The plugin provides a service called _eventPublisherService_ that is used to publish events asynchronously.
-The service can be auto-wired into your Grails artefacts just like any other Spring bean.
-In order to publish an event simply call the method `pubishEvent(ApplicationEvent)` on the service passing the new event object.
-The method queues the event for notification to all listeners and returns immediately without blocking until the listeners have completed.
+The plugin overrides the default `ApplicationEventMulticaster` with one that processes events asynchronously and is capable of retrying certain types of notification failure.

 #### _Example_ Firing an event when a domain class is updated:

 	class Pirate {
 		String name

-		def eventPublisherService
+		def grailsApplication

 		void afterUpdate() {
 			def event = new PirateUpdateEvent(this)
-			eventPublisherService.publishEvent(event)
+			grailsApplication.mainContext.publishEvent(event)
 		}
 	}